Chemistry 141-A: Essentials of Chemistry

 17 may data review, cleanup, and checkout

 Exams will be given during the normal class meeting time.
 You are expected to be present for the exams.
 If you will be absent (for a school sanctioned event or family emergency), you must discuss this with me prior to the exam.
 Unless there is an arrangement made prior to exam date, no make-up exams will be given.
 In those instances where an alternative exam date is granted, I reserve the right to administer an exam that differs in form and/or content from the exam given on the scheduled date.
-Students requiring accommodations such as extended time or private exam rooms must consult with the Student Academic Support Center in order to obtain a formal, written request for accommodation.
+Students requiring accommodations such as extended time or private exam rooms must consult with the Center for Academic Enrichment in order to obtain a formal, written request for accommodation.
 You are required to bring your own calculator to each exam.
 No other materials may be used on exams.
 Using cell phones (even calculator apps) will be prohibited during exams.

 Final Exam: The final exam will be cumulative on the whole semester of work.